binyatov/captis.js/README.md

         ctr + e

-2. Once the toolbar is open you need to allow the user of the camera and microphone.
+2. Once the toolbar is open you need to click the camera icon to allow the use of the camera and microphone.
 3. Clicking the `REC` button allows you to start recording
 4. Clicking the `Save` button stops the recording. __NOTE__: When you click stop, the audio and video streams are going to be merged (server-side) into one file which will be injected to your presentation.

 ##Playback
+1. Refresh your presentation.
-1. To open and close the video hit:
+2. To open and close the video hit:

         ctr + w